-Interest Rate Risk Resulting from the Banking Book Duration/gap and sensitivity analyses reports are prepared to determine Garanti Bank's exposure to interest rate risk arising from maturity mismatches in its balance sheet.
+Duration/gap and sensitivity analyses reports are prepared to determine Garanti Bank's exposure to interest rate risk arising from maturity mismatches in its balance sheet.
 The Assets and Liabilities Committee (ALCO) and the Asset-Liability Management Department use the duration/gap report for managing balance sheet interest rate risk and for liquidity management.

-To manage basis interest rate, funding and country credit spread risks, long-term funding sources such as bond issuance, syndication and securitization has been provided, in addition to using instruments such as interest rate swaps and credit default swaps (CDS).
+To manage basis, funding and country credit spread risks, long-term funding sources such as bond issuance, syndication and securitization have been provided, in addition to using instruments such as interest rate swaps and credit default swaps (CDS).

 Approval of the Assets and Liabilities Committee is required for hedging transactions that are related to Garanti Bank's balance sheet.

-The interest rate risk arising from the banking book is contained via the limit approved by the Board of Directors.
-The interest rate risk resulting from the banking book is measured on an unconsolidated basis, using the standard shock method, and is reported to the Banking Regulation and Supervision Agency (BRSA) on a monthly basis.
+The interest rate risk resulting from the banking book is measured on an unconsolidated basis, using the standard shock method; the regulatory limit is observed, and the same are reported to the Banking Regulation and Supervision Agency (BRSA) on a monthly basis.

-8.6.2.
+8.6.3.
 Liquidity Risk

-Within the frame of the risk management policies approved by the Board of Directors, the Asset-Liability Management Department (ALMD), Liquidity Risk Management Committee, and Assets and Liabilities Committee (ALCO) manage liquidity risk in order to take appropriate and timely measures in case of a liquidity squeeze arising from market conditions or Garanti Bank's balance sheet structure.

-As part of the contingency funding plan, Garanti Bank monitors liquidity risk within the context of early warning signals, stress levels defined according to possible liquidity risk scenario and severity of the risk, and possible action to be taken at each stress level in a corporate framework.
+Within the frame of the risk management policies approved by the Board of Directors, the Asset-Liability Management Department (ALMD), Liquidity Risk Management Committee (LRMC), and Assets and Liabilities Committee (ALCO) manage liquidity risk in order to take appropriate and timely measures in case of a liquidity squeeze arising from market conditions or Garanti Bank's balance sheet structure.
+As part of the contingency funding plan, Garanti Bank monitors liquidity risk within the context of early warning signals, stress levels defined according to possible liquidity risk scenario and severity of the risk, the cash need that will arise in possible scenarios, and action to be taken at each stress level in a corporate framework.

-Core-deposit analyses are performed for deposits, which are an important balance sheet item in terms of liquidity management, and care is paid to ensuring compliance with the regulatory liquidity ratio requirements.
-Highly liquid assets and alternative funding sources are evaluated by cash flow projections in order to meet possible liquidity requirements at stress conditions.
-Day-to-day liquidity management is performed by the Asset-Liability Management Department.
+Core-deposit and average lifetime analyses are performed for deposits, which are an important balance sheet item in terms of liquidity management.
+Liquidity risk is monitored on the basis of internal benchmark limits and care is paid to ensure compliance with the regulatory liquidity ratio requirements.

+Highly liquid assets and alternative funding sources are evaluated by cash flow projections in order to meet liquidity requirements at stress conditions.
+Concentrations in funding sources are tracked.
+Day-today liquidity management is performed by the Asset-Liability Management Department.

-8.6.3.
+8.6.4.
 Credit Risk

-Credit risk management is a process for consistently evaluating and monitoring credit risk and covers all credit portfolios.
-The internal risk rating model, which was developed for corporate and commercial loans portfolio, has been used in loan granting process since 2003 and was incorporated into the relevant lending policies and procedures.
+Credit risk management is a process for consistently evaluating and monitoring credit risk, and covers all credit portfolios.
+The internal risk rating model, which was developed for corporate and commercial loans portfolio, has been used in the loan granting process since 2003, and was incorporated into the relevant lending policies and procedures.
 This model was developed using statistical methods on historical data, in order to rate customers using objective criteria.
+The internal risk rating model calculates the default probability for each client.